-I am lucky to be able to contribute to many features and experiences that affect Netlify’s massive user base.
+I was lucky to be able to contribute to many features and experiences that affected Netlify’s massive user base.
 Here are some examples of things that I worked on.
-If this kind of work looks interesting to you, we are usually hiring: netlify.com/careers.
+If this kind of work looks interesting to you, Netlify is a fantastic team to join: netlify.com/careers.
 Questions and comments can be sent via email or twitter.

 After working on the Product team for slightly over a year, I switched to working on Netlify’s platform team.
 The team has a strong DevOps focus and maintains a redundant, highly available multi-cloud infrastructure on which Netlify and and all of its services run.
 My focus on the team is to maintain, develop, scale and improve various critical services and libraries.
 Below are some examples of larger projects I worked on.

 One of my primary responsibilities upon joining the team is to maintain the Buildbot that all customer site builds run on.
 It is partially open-source so customers can explore the container in a more freeform matter locally.

 - netlify/build-image - Docker file which defines the container builds run in.

 - netlify/open-api/go - Go open-api client used in the bot.

 Selectable build images

 One of the first feature additions I launched for the Buidlbot was selectable build images.
 This project required adding the concept of additional build images to the API and UI and to develop an upgrade path allowing users to migrate their websites to the new build image image wile also allowing them to roll back to the old image if they needed more time to accommodate the update.

 Additionally, I performed intake on a number of user contributed build-image additions and merged other various potential breaking changes within a development window before releasing.
 I also helped develop the changes to the Ruby on Rails API, additions to the React UI, as well as write the user documentation.
 It was widely cross cutting project.